Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What guidance is available from the authorities?

 The Commission for the Protection of Competition (CPC) can be contacted for guidance regarding the application of the merger control legislation.
-However, no part of the guidance, where provided, can prejudice the CPC in its assessment of a notified concentration.
+However, no part of the guidance, where provided, is binding on or can prejudice the CPC in its assessment of a notified concentration.

 What fees are payable to the authority for filing a notification?